fde-capu/ft_transcendence/INSTRUCTIONS.md

 - Subject states `docker-compose` but its obsolete, and `docker compose` is latest stable release.

 - It is possible to work via ssh on the VM.
-Setup NAT ports, sshd on VM, then:
+Setup NAT ports, sshd on VM, then
+	- Start VM on background: `virtualboxvm --startvm user42@42saopaulo --separate`
-	`ssh user42@127.0.0.1 -p 2222`
+	- Login: `ssh user42@127.0.0.1 -p 2222`

 QUESTIONS